Captain-Vikram/QuizGenByPython/README.md

 - The `launch.py` script assumes that your web files are correctly placed in the `C:/xampp/htdocs/web/` directory
 - The `authenticate.php` file is assumed to handle authentication logic
 - Replace the example paths with your actual paths
+- Make sure the database connection settings in your PHP files match the database name you created

 ## 📝 License